 5. Insider Threat

-Apart from users with malicious intent, the insider threat also exists due to the potential for accidental deletion or release of data.
-Even well-meaning users could constitute a threat if they are not adequately trained in the proper use of the software.
+Assigning incorrect access levels or neglecting to remove user access for ex-employees can also lead to users having access to information they should not have.
+Apart from users with malicious intent, the threat of accidental deletion or release of data also exists if they are not adequately trained in the use of the software.

 6. Unauthorized Access

-Unauthorized access could be due to human error in some cases.
+Unauthorized access could be due to human error.
 For example, a system administrator forgetting to remove user access or an employee setting an easy to guess password or using the same login credentials across several services.